betazep/vainamoinen-mod/README.md

 # Väinämöinen Community Moderator
+_Väinämöinen is the wise, rune-singing hero of the Finnish epic Kalevala—a legendary sage whose songs shape the world and guide his people._

 This is an app that delegates moderation powers to established community members based on subreddit-specific user flair.